sadiv/docs/en/docs/api/receiving/notifications-format/incoming-message/QuotedMessage.md

-# Incoming quoted message
+# Deprecated.
+Quoted message
+> This message is deprecated and is kept for the backward compatibility.
+For replacement see field ```quotedMessage``` in other types of incoming messages

-This section describes `messageData` object incoming webhook format for incoming quoted message. ДFor a description of the general format of incoming webhooks, refer to [Incoming messages](Webhook-IncomingMessageReceived.md) section.
+This section describes `messageData` object incoming webhook format for incoming quoted message.
+For a description of the general format of incoming webhooks, refer to [Incoming messages](Webhook-IncomingMessageReceived.md) section.

 To get incoming webhooks of this type, two conditions must be true: